 Hi, my name is Kathy.
-My background is a B.A. in Psychology and Human Development and Family life (HDFL), from the University fo Kansas.
-Some doors opened for me to then go on to do a Preschool Practicum in the HDFL Department, which led into a Preschool Teaching Certificate.
-After graduating, I was offered the opportunity to take the Montessori Preschool training with the Montessori Institute of America, and then, the next year, I took the Elementary Montessori Training with the Association Montessori Internationale.
+I obtained my bachelor’s degree in psychology and human development and family life (HDFL) from the University of Kansas.
+Doors opened for me to do a Preschool Practicum in the HDFL Department, which led to a Preschool Teaching Certificate.
+After graduating, I was offered the opportunity to take Montessori Preschool training with the Montessori Institute of America, and the next year, I finished Elementary Montessori Training with the Association Montessori Internationale.
 So many doors opened for me in the field of Early Childhood Education, I began to see it as my calling.

 People tell me my strengths are finding creative ways and resources to present concepts to the kids.
-I love reading good, quality books to the kids and exposing them to well-written, beautifully illustrated’ food’ for their minds and souls.
-I enjoy the creative process of making preschool concepts hands-on.
-And I think I can talk to children this age at their level.
+I love reading good, quality books to the kids and exposing them to well-written, beautifully illustrated “food” for their minds and souls.
+I enjoy the creative process of making preschool concepts hands-on, and I think I can talk to children this age at their level.

-In my spare time, I like to take care of animals, I have several pets, nothing exotic though.
-My dog used to be my “personal trainer”, but he is getting up there in age now, so we stroll a lot.
-I am still involved with the University of the Nations and help with their teacher-training program either in person, or via Skype.
-Through technology I am able to keep in touch with a lot of my former students and colleagues.
+In my spare time, I like to take care of animals.
+I have several pets, nothing exotic though.
+My dog used to be my “personal trainer,” but he is getting up there in age now, so we stroll a lot.
+I am still involved with the University of the Nations and help with their teacher training program either in-person or via Skype.
+Through technology, I am able to keep in touch with a lot of my former students and colleagues.
 I am also very involved with my church.
 Cooking, and getting together with friends and extended family is always something I am up for.

 One of Montessori’s quotes I find myself using a lot is: “The world is so full of so many wonderful things [to teach the children], why would we ever need fantasy!”
 (My paraphrase).